issa-project/issa-pipeline/pipeline/README.md

 - (optionally) coaleced json
 - (optionally) XML/TEI encoded documents output by Grobid

-NB: A massive download of pdf documents from an HTTP server may cause problems for a host and a client.
-To facilitate a succesful download time spacing option is provided.
-However, during the waiting time the Grobid extraction can take place for efficiency.
-Also caching of the pdf files is recommended and provided and can be either in a separate directory or in the dataset directories {review}.
+A massive download of pdf documents from an HTTP server may cause problems for a host and a client.
+To mitigate a potential issue, time spacing between downloads is provided.
+However, during the waiting time the Grobid extraction can still take place for efficiency.
+Caching of the pdf files is recommended and mechanisms are provided in the pipeline.